Smu-Tan/ZS-NMT-Variations/README.md

 To use "Plain" EC40, we provide the Simplified Procedure below:
 1. Download Plain EC40 Dataset and prepare the val & test sets.
-2. Download the provided SPM dict and model. / Train your own SPM dict and model.
+2. Train your own SPM dict and model.
+(Otherwise, Go to the section `Use EC40 as a Benchmark`)
 3. Build the Sharded Dataset

 * [Download EC40 Dataset (Plain)](https://drive.google.com/drive/folders/1nZsDnj3mNKynk2D46frnLfmR9qTFzVM9?usp=drive_link).
 Here "Plain" means it is not processed by the BPE, all data are in txt format.
 EC40 is open-to-use, we carefully pre-processed it. thus, no need to run additional preprocessing commands like deduplication, Moses normalization, etc.

-* [Prepare Validation and test set (Plain)](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data).
+* [Prepare Validation and test set (Plain)](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_plain_scripts).
 We provide the Scripts building the "Plain" validation and test set using Ntrex-128 and Flores-200.
 Note: we merged the Flores-200 _dev_ and _dev-test_ as the final test set.

-* [download trained SPM Dictionary and Model](https://drive.google.com/drive/folders/1tsZzQraZ7nXTyYjUCaM_JVWUnKRe_aAa?usp=drive_link).
-If you download the "Plain" dataset, you can make use of our trained SentencePiece Dictionary and Model.

 * [Script of Building Sharded Dataset](https://drive.google.com/file/d/1FAJEHcv8rM06iKF4zbuk2IYs2i6Tyz5A/view?usp=drive_link).
 The script template of how to build the sharded dataset if you use the "Plain" dataset.
 You do not have to follow this step if you want to use Huggingface or other tools than Fairseq.